ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 In Java, encapsulation is done through access modifiers.
 Access modifiers are used to set the access levels for classes, interfaces, variables, methods and contructors.
 They *encapsulate* their data/code so the outside world cannot access them.

 ### No modifier (package-private)
-If you don't specify a modifier, then that class, variable, mthod or constructor is visible only to the package it belongs to.
+If you don't specify a modifier, then that class, variable, method or constructor is visible only to the package it belongs to.

 A **package** is a group of similar types of classes, interfaces, and sub-packages that work together.
 Common Java packages are *java*, *lang*, and *javax*.